 Consequently, these energies become unconscious, but still get triggered in our daily lives.

 These hurts are here whether we want them to be here or not.
 By trying to ignore them or pushing against what or who it is that is triggering them, we actually feed more energy to the pain within.

 However, by choosing to allow them to be here (because they ARE here) and finding within us a feeling of kindness toward this young, wounded aspect of ourselves, past hurts within us can gradually, eventually unwind.
 This page can help you with this.

 I also highly recommend Bruce Tift's book, Already Free, which I know you'll find very helpful:

 I highly recommend practicing Meditation Therapy, a variety of do-it-yourself practices which facilitate forgiveness prayer.

-I'd also be happy to guide you through this healing process in a WellBeing Alignment Session.
+I'd also be happy to support and guide you into knowing yourself as Being and letting suffering unwind on its own in a WellBeing Alignment Session.